What do the Governing Body Do?

 Governing Body Structure:

 In the Spring term 2017, the Governing Body was reconstituted to reduce the total number of Governors to 10, all of whom sit on the Management Committee.
 This committee deals with all matters related to pupils, curriculum, finance and personnel, whilst a smaller committee deals with matters linked to pay.
 The Governors felt that this structure would enable them to better support the school.

 Link Governor Responsibilities:

 All our governors have specific link roles which enable them to become 'experts' about different aspects of our school.
 These will often form the basis of monitoring carried out by the governors on their visits to school.

 Below are pictures of our Governors, please do feel you can approach them with any questions or queries about the school - they will be very happy to talk to you.

 Governors have an important part to play in the Leadership and Management of the school.
 They need to be fully aware of their school’s strengths and development needs and be able to communicate these to each other and a range of stakeholders, including parents and school inspectors/advisors.
 As governors play an important role in the strategic development of the school, a range of monitoring opportunities are required to help them i support school leaders in decisions relating to finance and school development planning.

-A school monitoring programme is in place which has a section relating to governor monitoring for the current year drawn up by govs and staff and linking to the School Development Plan.
+A school monitoring programme is in place which has a section relating to governor monitoring for the current year drawn up by governors and staff and linking to the School Improvement Plan.